The global skills and competency framework for the digital world

 Activities may include, but are not limited to:

-• advising on regulations and standards
+• providing advice on sustainability regulations and standards.

-• benchmarking and establishing metrics and dashboards
+• establishing and monitoring sustainability metrics and benchmarks.

 Understanding the responsibility levels of this skill